jdlcdl/miniscript-templates/mint-005.md

 To provide a custody arrangement in which an owner of bitcoin (Principal) is able to secure bitcoin by working with an Agent.
 Unlike existing collaborative custody models up to this point, **where bitcoin keys WITHIN a multisig threshold are shared between Principals and agents**, a joint custody model by default requires a threshold of keys by both the Agent & Principal for movement of funds.

-This introduces a concept of "Negative Control" where, by default, funds are not able to be moved unless both the Principal and Agent sign the transaction.
+This introduces a concept of "Negative Control" where, by default, funds are not able to be moved unless both the Principal and Primary Agent sign the transaction.

+In the unlikely event the Principal has lost 2 of their 3 keys, a timelock enabled threshold allows only 1 of 3 keys from the Principal to be signed with the Primary Agent.

 In the event the Principal loses access to all of their keys, a secondary agent is available to work with the Primary Agent such that funds can be recovered after a set period of time.

-In the unlikely event the Primary Agent has lost 2 of their 3 keys, a timelock enabled threshold allows  only 1 of 3 keys from the Primary Agent to be signed with the secondary agent.

 Finally, in the event the Principal no longer wishes to work with the agent, say after a contract expires, the custody defers to a set of recovery keys, which can be held either by the Principal, or their own delegated managers of the recovery keys.
 As a result, when enough time has passed, the Principal is able to move bitcoin unilaterally without having the Agent sign key material.